fasttime/JScrewIt/Features.md

 <a name="FROM_CODE_POINT"></a>
 ### `FROM_CODE_POINT`
 Existence of the function String.fromCodePoint.
-Available in Firefox, Chrome, Opera, Microsoft Edge, and in Node.js 4.0.
+Not available in Internet Explorer, Android Browser, Safari versions prior to 9 and Node.js versions prior to 4.0.
 <a name="GMT"></a>
 ### `GMT`
 Presence of the text "GMT" after the first 25 characters in the string returned by Date\(\).